intisor/Format-Program.cs/README.md

 # FormatProgramCs - A PowerShell Script for Reformatting Program.cs
  FormatProgramCs is a PowerShell script that reformats Program.cs in .NET projects, organizing builder. and app. chained calls into a clean, readable format with proper indentation.
-It preserves semicolons, lambda blocks, and removes consecutive blank lines, but has a quirk where app. may be stripped from some chained calls.
+It preserves semicolons, lambda blocks, and removes consecutive blank lines, but has a quirk where "app." may be stripped from some chained calls.

 ## Features
 - Indents `builder.` and `app.` calls 4 spaces under their respective `var builder =` and `var app =` declarations.